Enter your email address to request the brochure. We’ll email it to you within 24 hours — usually much sooner.

 What is the typical lead time from confirmed PO to shipment?

-Standard P75, P110, and P150 pneumatic vises ship 4–6 weeks after PO confirmation.
-Custom jaw profiles, matched pairs, or hydraulic-actuation conversion add 1–2 weeks.
+Standard P75, P110, and P150 pneumatic vises ship in roughly 15–25 days after PO confirmation.
+Custom jaw profiles, matched pairs, or hydraulic-actuation conversion add about a week.
 Committed lead time is confirmed in writing once the body size, jaw style, and actuation are locked.

 What inspection and quality documentation ships with each pneumatic vise?